 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Leilani Estates / Kamaili neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Leilani Estates / Kamaili is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Leilani Estates / Kamaili is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.
-One of the notable things about Leilani Estates / Kamaili is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
-When you are here, you will find it to be very quiet.
-If quiet and peaceful are your cup of tea, you may have found a great place for you.

-Did you know that the Leilani Estates / Kamaili neighborhood has more Finnish and Portuguese ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Leilani Estates / Kamaili neighborhood has more Finnish and English ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.1% of this neighborhood's residents have Finnish ancestry and 2.5% have Portuguese ancestry.
+In fact, 2.5% of this neighborhood's residents have Finnish ancestry and 21.8% have English ancestry.

 Leilani Estates / Kamaili is also pretty special linguistically.
 Significantly, 0.8% of its residents five years old and above primarily speak Native American languages at home.
 While this may seem like a small percentage, it is higher than 96.6% of the neighborhoods in America.